-Microplastics (or microbeads) are the tiny plastic particles found in a variety of cosmetics and exfoliating body washes and facial cleansers.
-Since they’re too small to be filtered by water treatment systems, they end up in our lakes, oceans and the animals that live there.
-Once they’ve been swept into our water systems, microbeads never biodegrade and remain at the bottom of our waterways until they’re consumed by marine life.
+Microplastics (or microbeads) are tiny plastic particles used in a variety of cosmetics and exfoliating body washes and facial cleansers.
+Since they’re too small to be filtered by water treatment systems, they end up in lakes, oceans and the animals that live there—and once they’re there, they never biodegrade and remain at the bottom of our waterways until they’re consumed by marine life.
 These plastic particles also act as sponges, soaking up a million times more toxic chemicals than the water around it.
 Once eaten, those toxins can pass into the tissues of fish and other marine animals, eventually ending up in our food chain.

 Cosmetics don’t need plastics, anyway

-Cleansers using natural ingredients are readily available, so you won’t have trouble finding an environmentally friendly product that’ll leave your skin looking clear and your complexion fresh.
-The ground almonds in Angels On Bare Skin, polenta in Let The Good Times Roll and aduki beans in our cooling Mask Of Magnaminty all offer a natural way to remove dead skin cells, while the fine sea salt in Ocean Salt not only exfoliates, but also helps to remineralize and brighten skin tone.
-And when you wash these down the drain, they’ll break down without harming our ecosystem.
-Plus, they’re all available in self-preserving formulas, which have no synthetic preservatives added to them.
+Thankfully, cleansers using natural ingredients are readily available, so you won’t have trouble finding an environmentally friendly product that’ll leave your skin looking clear and fresh.
+You’ll find ground almonds, polenta, aduki beans, rice, sugar and sea salt in products like Angels On Bare Skin, Let The Good Times Roll, Mask Of Magnaminty, Scrubee, Buffy and Ocean Salt.
+From head to toe, you can exfoliate away unwanted dry bits for smooth, glowing skin.
+And when you wash these products down the drain, their natural ingredients will break down without harming our ecosystem.

-For our glitters and plastics, we’ve avoided microplastics completely by switching our glitter to synthetic mica.
-Our ingredient suppliers have worked hard to develop a plastic-free alternative for our products, making it safe for the environment.
+Scrubby ingredients aren’t the only microplastics threatening our waterways: glitter is a huge offender, too.
+For our glitters and lusters, we’ve done away with microplastics completely by switching to synthetic mica.
+Our ingredient suppliers have worked hard to develop plastic-free alternatives for our products, making them safer for the environment.

 You can find out more about our plastic-free products by visiting your local Lush store or calling our friendly customer care team at 1-888-733-5874.